tomcritchlow/tomcritchlow.github.io/_posts/2015-09-03-nycblogclub.md

 --

 A debt of gratidue is owed to Gary Chou for building wonderful feedback loops through his Orbital program.
 Read more about what he's up to in his post [Scaling Caring Through Networks](http://blog.garychou.com/post/126917792257/scaling-caring-through-networks).
-The whole reason I'm running this group via Trello is because of Gary[^n].
+The whole reason I'm running this group via Trello is because of Gary[^2].

 --

-[^n]: Before you worry about me, I firmly believe in work/life balance and I'm disconnecting for the upcoming long weekend :)
+[^1]: Before you worry about me, I firmly believe in work/life balance and I'm disconnecting for the upcoming long weekend :)

-[^n]: Guess who one of the people I'm emailing this post to is?
+[^2]: Guess who one of the people I'm emailing this post to is?
 Hi Gary!
 This footnote's for you.